Trauma, Retraumatization, and the Value of Long-Term PTSD Treatment

 Andrea Pino knows this well.
 At the age of 20, Pino was violently raped on her college campus.
 When she reported the crime, her college failed to take action.
 Soon after, the environment itself became a constant trigger.
 “Sending emails, taking exams, hearing laughter, seeing police lights: these were my daily panic attacks,” she writes in a moving essay for the Huffington Post.
 “My triggers weren’t the memories of my rape.
 My triggers were my entire world.”

-Sexual assault survivors are not the only PTSD-sufferers who struggle with re-traumatization.
+Sexual assault survivors are not the only ones who struggle with PTSD retraumatization.
 Survivors of intimate partner violence, sexual assault, child abuse, and other forms of violence often face ongoing traumas as they struggle to cope with their illness and are all too often met with a lack of validation and meaningful support, even from those who are supposed to protect them.
 This continuous deepening of trauma can create mental health disturbances that are too complex to heal from on an outpatient basis.

 Trauma Doesn't Have to Control Your Life